verlok/verlok.github.io/_posts/2020-05-24-lazy-load-responsive-images-in-2020-srcset-sizes-picture-webp.md

 ## Definitions

-**Responsive images** are images that adapt to the users screens _while_ keeping our websites fast by downloading the right image size for the browser's **viewport width** (from small devices to large desktop computers), also considering the device **screen density** (hiDPI, retina display, etc.).
+**Responsive images** are images that adapt to your design by **downloading a different image source** from a given **set of image sources**, which you provide, depending on **some conditions**, which you specify.
+You can specify basic conditions releated to the browser's **viewport width** and **device pixel density** using a regular `img` tag, and you can use media queries by wrapping your images in a `picture` tag.
+More about [responsive images in the MDN](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images).

-**Lazy loading images** is a technique to make your website faster by **avoiding to load below-the-fold images**, then loading them **as they enter the viewport**.
+**Lazy loading images** is a technique to make your website render faster by **deferring the loading of below-the-fold images** to when they **enter the viewport**.
 Beyond performance, this also allows you to save bandwith and money, e.g. if you're paying a CDN service for your images.

 ## Above-the-fold first